Davi-S/Toolorant/README.md

 ## Outro

 Please note that the project is currently under active development, and many features are in the beta phase and/or yet to be implemented.

+**Consider giving this project a :star:!
+Your support helps us keep improving the project and delivering new updates!**